GoAuditsGoAudits

 • Simplify task management by automatically assigning corrective actions to specific team members directly within the app, sending notifications, and tracking the progress of each task.

-• Generate detailed reports instantly after each fire extinguisher inspection.
+• Generate detailed fire safety reports instantly after each fire extinguisher inspection.
 These reports, populated with all relevant data, such as non-conformances, etc., can be shared quickly with stakeholders.

 • Smart dashboards provide a visual representation of key metrics, allowing you to track compliance, monitor trends, identify recurring issues over time, and improve fire safety practices.